lahb2434/lahb2434/README.md

 Background in oil and gas drilling.<br> A dynamic stay on your toes, fast paced, high risk, better be good at customer service, leadership, team building, safety training.<br> An onsite human resources, health, safety and environmental advisor.<br> A master at troubleshooting a myriad of constant problems including electrical, mechanical, and tech with limited or no support.<br> An expert in geology, hole geometry and fluid dynamics.<br> And a liaison to countless involved investors, consultants and support companies.<br>
 Phew!

-Approaching everything with an analytical and inquisitive mind, a knack for constant study of the revolving world, and receptive and observant qualities that give me an edge intuitively.
+Approaching everything with an analytical and inquisitive mind, a knack for constant study of the evolving world, and receptive and observant qualities that give me an edge intuitively.

 Valuing diveristy and inclusion, innovation comes from different points of perspective, background, and culture.